When:Thursday 5 April, 6pm

 How do journalists tell the untold stories of marginalised people who have suffered trauma and stigma in their lives?

 In this special Literary Lounge event, presented as part of TAC’s The Human Condition program, highly regarded social justice journalist Ginger Gorman discusses the importance of telling the stories of trauma survivors and giving voice to their experiences.
 Gorman will reveal the collaborative practices she employs to keep vulnerable interviewees safe in the interview process and make them feel represented in the final article.
 She will also discuss the importance of self-care for journalists who are exposed to trauma through their work.
+The session will be facilitated by Karen Middleton.

 About Ginger Gorman: